 Princes Park was part of an early large reservation north of the city, set aside by Charles La Trobe, Superintendent of the Port Phillip District, in the 1840s.
-11 It subsequently evolved from a grazing ground and nightsoil depository, to a reserve used for recreation and sporting activities.
+11- It subsequently evolved from a grazing ground and nightsoil depository, to a reserve used for recreation and sporting activities.
 Its establishment can also be understood in the context of a proposal, largely credited to La Trobe, to surround the city of Melbourne with a ring of parks and gardens, including land set aside for public purposes.
 The result was an inner ring of gardens, including Fitzroy, Treasury, Parliament, Alexandra, Domain and the Royal Botanic Gardens; and an outer ring including Yarra, Albert, Fawkner, Royal and Princes parks.
 The former were generally more formally designed spaces, intended for passive recreation; while the latter were developed in a less sophisticated manner for both active and passive recreation.
 12

 In the latter nineteenth century, the use of Princes Park by Carlton sporting clubs was contentious.
-However the clubs were ultimately granted permissive occupancy, most notably the Carlton Football Club.13 The 'Blues' had formed in 1864, being one of the earliest Australian Rules Football clubs.
+However the clubs were ultimately granted permissive occupancy, most notably the Carlton Football Club.
+13 The 'Blues' had formed in 1864, being one of the earliest Australian Rules Football clubs.
 They formally occupied part of

 Princes Park from the late 1870s, having been granted 11 acres in 1878 on which to establish their home ground.
 The first oval ('Princes Oval') was in the southern area of the park, before moving to the current location further north.
-Although in occupation of the park, the Blues still played their 'home' games elsewhere in these years, including at the Melbourne Cricket Ground.14
+Although in occupation of the park, the Blues still played their 'home' games elsewhere in these years, including at the Melbourne Cricket Ground.
+44

 Carlton Gardens, later to be associated with the Royal Exhibition Building and international exhibitions, was originally laid out by Edward Latrobe Bateman in the mid-1850s.
 Further redesign was undertaken in subsequent years, leading up to 1879-1880, when the gardens hosted the International Exhibition of October 1880, and the Royal Exhibition Building (REB) was completed.
-The REB and Carlton Gardens were inscribed in the World Heritage List in 2004, in recognition of the World Heritage (outstanding universal) values of the place, as derived from it being a surviving 'Palace of Industry' in its original setting, associated with the international exhibition movement of the nineteenth and early twentieth centuries.
-The surviving is a surviving to the place of Industry' in its original setting, associated with the international exhibition movement of the nineteenth and early twentieth centuries.
+15 The REB and Carlton Gardens were inscribed in the World Heritage List in 2004, in recognition of the World Heritage (outstanding universal) values of the place, as derived from it being a surviving 'Palace of Industry' in its original setting, associated with the international exhibition movement of the nineteenth and early twentieth centuries.
+46

-By the 1870s, Carlton was a substantially developed residential suburb.17 Grand terrace rows had been constructed along Drummond Street to the south, including Carolina, Erin and Warwick terraces.
-On the diagonal Neill Street between Rathdowne and Canning streets, some 43 properties could be counted.18 Commercial precincts had also developed in Barkly and Lygon streets.
-The north side of Barkly Street was a small service centre, with a number of timber shops housing grocers and butchers; while the more extensive Lygon Street retail centre was increasingly diverse, accommodating hairdressers, tailors and stationers.19 Concurrent with this development was the construction of hotels in the suburb, which numbered approximately 80 by 1873.20 Local bluestone, which was readily available by the 1850s and more reliable than bricks produced at the time, was used in the construction of a relatively high proportion of early buildings, including houses.21 The main material for the façade of seven of the ten houses constructed in Murchison Street by 1868, for example, was stone,22 and many of these houses were built by Scottish stonemasons.23
+By the 1870s, Carlton was a substantially developed residential suburb.
+17 Grand terrace rows had been constructed along Drummond Street to the south, including Carolina, Erin and Warwick terraces.
+On the diagonal Neill Street between Rathdowne and Canning streets, some 43 properties could be counted.
+48 Commercial precincts had also developed in Barkly and Lygon streets.
+The north side of Barkly Street was a small service centre, with a number of timber shops housing grocers and butchers; while the more extensive Lygon Street retail centre was increasingly diverse, accommodating hairdressers, tailors and stationers.
+49 Concurrent with this development was the construction of hotels in the suburb, which numbered approximately 80 by 1873.
+20 Local bluestone, which was readily available by the 1850s and more reliable than bricks produced at the time, was used in the construction of a relatively high proportion of early buildings, including houses.21 The main material for the façade of seven of the ten houses constructed in Murchison Street by 1868, for example, was stone, 22 and many of these houses were built by Scottish stonemasons.
+23